lmarston12/Salary_Prediction_Portfolio/README.md

 I also wanted to look for outliers in the data (using IQR Rule).
 The salaries seem to be normally distributed.
 After analyzing salaries above the upper IQR value, it appeared that all of these entries seemed legitimate because most of the roles were excutive level with ~20+ years of experience in high paying industries so these entries were not removed.

-INSERT BOX PLOT VISUAL HERE
+BOX PLOT - SALARY TARGET HERE

 ## Establishing Baseline
 Because this project is a case study, I did not have a anything to compare my future result to, so I decide to develop a linear model to establish a hypothetical baseline.
 This very simple model produced a MSE of 1288.